 After adding your PostgreSQL Data Source, you can add unlimited number of queries using the same Data Source.
 Your credentials are securely encrypted and stored within your Google Account.
 This makes sure your data does not leave the Google Servers and is not readable by anyone except you.
 Even when you share your Google Spreadsheet with others, they cannot read your credentials.

-If you get an error message, you might have to check your credentials or configure your PostgreSQL database to whitelist the IP address of our Amazon Server, 22.214.171.124.
-Please note you can only run SELECT queries in Two Minute Reports, restricting you or anybody from your team from modifying critical database data accidentally
+If you get an error message, you might have to check your credentials or configure your PostgreSQL database to whitelist the IP address of our Amazon Serve IP Addresses 220.127.116.11.
+Please note you can only run SELECT queries in Two Minute Reports, restricting you or anybody from your team from modifying critical database data accidentally.

 Once you have added a Data Source, you can access it from any new or old spreadsheet within your Google Account.
 This makes it easy for you to connect to your PostgreSQL database and create queries from different spreadsheets without having to re-enter all the credentials.